Chapter 11.20

 11.20.020 Violation – Civil liability to City – Collection of unpaid penalty fees.

-(A) If any vehicle or trailer is parked in violation of any provision of this chapter, the person in whose name the vehicle or trailer is registered shall be strictly liable for such violation and the penalty associated with it.
+(A) If any vehicle is parked in violation of any provision of this chapter, the person in whose name the vehicle is registered shall be strictly liable for such violation and the penalty associated with it.

-(B) Any civil penalty assessed under this section may be in addition to other remedies, such as towing or impounding vehicles, provided in this chapter or under state law.
+(B) Any civil penalty assessed under this section may be in addition to other remedies, such as towing or impounding, provided in this chapter or under state law.

-(D) All penalty fees collected shall be payable to Syracuse City, and the City may use such lawful means as are available to collect such penalty, and add to the penalty costs any reasonable attorney’s or collection fees.
+(D) All penalty fees collected shall be payable to the City, and the City may use such lawful means as are available to collect such penalty, and add to the penalty any reasonable attorney’s or collection fees.
 The City may refer unpaid penalty fees to a collection agency.

 (E) The City shall retain the discretion to pursue violations of this chapter as a criminal violation.
 The enactment of this chapter shall not be construed to limit the City’s right to prosecute any violation of this chapter as a criminal offense.
 When pursued criminally, a violation of this chapter is an infraction.
 [Ord.
+25-33 § 1; Ord.
 17-19 (Exh.
 A).]

 11.20.030 Administration and enforcement.

-(A) The City Administrator may designate any employee or agent to issue civil citations under this chapter.
+(A) The City Manager or designee may designate any employee or agent to issue civil citations under this chapter.

 (B) The designee, upon discovering an apparent violation of this chapter, may issue a civil citation, including the following information: